wojtekmach/nanorepo/README.md

         Rebuilds the given REPO from it's stored tarballs.

-      nanorepo serve [--port PORT --mirror MIRROR]
+      nanorepo serve [--port PORT]

-        Serves files stored in `public/` for repositories initialized in the current directory.
+        Serves files stored in `public/` for repositories and mirrors initialized in the current directory.

         Options:

           * `--port` - defaults to 4000.
-          * `--mirror` - the name of the mirror that was initialized with `init.mirror`.
-            This option may be given multiple times to support multiple mirrors.

 ### Example 1: Create a private repo, add a package, and use it from a Mix project